快速導覽

 Take the Star Ferry to Tsim Sha Tsui

-It is said that Hong Kong is also one of the cities with the most Apple Stores in the world.
+On the other hand, it is said that Hong Kong is one of the cities with the most Apple Stores in the world.
 There are 6 branches in this small city, and there are even 2 branches on Hong Kong Island.
-If you also need to shop at the Apple Store, you must arrange to go to the Apple Store in Hong Kong!
+If you also need to shop at an Apple Store, this Apple Store in Central will be the most convenient for you.

 Take the Star Ferry from Central Pier to Tsim Sha Tsui Pier.
-It usually takes less than 10 minutes to get there, which is very convenient.
-If you leave the restaurant in Central at 08:00 in the morning and walk to the Central Pier while enjoying the scenery, you will arrive at the Tsim Sha Tsui Pier at about 09:30 in the morning.
+It only takes about 10 minutes to get there, which is very convenient.
+If you leave the restaurant in Central at 08:00 in the morning, walk slowly to the Central Pier and enjoy the scenery along the way, you will arrive at the Tsim Sha Tsui Pier at about 09:30 in the morning.

-Since there are many worthwhile attractions throughout Tsim Sha Tsui, we divided Tsim Sha Tsui into several parts.
-We concentrated on visiting the attractions near Tsim Sha Tsui Pier in the morning, and then set off to other areas of Tsim Sha Tsui in the afternoon and evening.
+Since there are many scenic spots worth visiting throughout Tsim Sha Tsui, we have divided Tsim Sha Tsui into several parts.
+We would recommend that you focus on visiting the attractions near Tsim Sha Tsui Pier in the morning, and then go to attractions in other areas of Tsim Sha Tsui in the afternoon and evening.

-The period from 09:30 in the morning to 12:00 noon is usually the time with the most sunshine and the most suitable time for outdoor photography, so we plan to go to the Avenue of Stars next to Tsim Sha Tsui Pier, Tsim Sha Tsui Clock Tower, 1881 Heritage, Peninsula Hotel, and Hong Kong Space Museum , you can take photos with different characteristic buildings and learn about the history behind these buildings along the way.
+The period from 09:30 in the morning to 12:00 noon is the time with the most sunshine and the most suitable time for outdoor photography, so we would recommend going to the attractions next to the Tsim Sha Tsui Pier first.
+For example, the Avenue of Stars, Tsim Sha Tsui Clock Tower, 1881 Heritage, Peninsula Hotel, and Hong Kong Space Museum.
+When you visit these buildings, you can also take a look at the history behind them.

-In addition, if you are lucky, sometimes there will be a Regal Ice Cream Cart specializing in selling soft ice cream parked next to the Tsim Sha Tsui Pier, so you can enjoy the scenery of Victoria Harbor while eating soft ice cream.
+In addition, sometimes a Regal ice cream truck that specializes in selling soft ice cream will stop next to the Tsim Sha Tsui Pier, allowing you to eat soft ice cream while enjoying the scenery of Victoria Harbor.

 Hong Kong attractions collection: The most complete list of Hong Kong attractions